All posts by happyholistichealth

 Living with the seasons

-The natural way for your body as a whole to respond to the seasons is to ‘close down’ over the winter and to ‘open out’ over the summer.
+The natural way for your body to respond to the seasons is to ‘close down’ over the winter and to ‘open out’ over the summer.
 During the cold, dark winter months you need and want more sleep, your activities slow and quieten, your body requires external warmth from fire and warm, nourishing foods.
 Even emotions can close down and it’s not uncommon for depression to surface during the depths of winter, partly due to the lack of sunlight and associated decreased Vitamin D intake.

 Living With Summer

 During the warmer summer months, when the days are longer, the body requires and benefits from, less nourishment.
-It doesn’t need extra kilojoules to keep itself warm, you feel more energetic and your natural instinct is to get out, socialize, and be much more active.
+It doesn’t need extra kilojoules to keep itself warm, you feel more energetic and your natural instinct is to get out, socialise, and be much more active.

 Take a moment to think about how much easier it is to go out to a party on a warm, balmy summer night than it is on a cold, dark, rainy winter one, when all you want to do is curl up with a book or movie, or simply sleep.
 Think of how much easier it is to diet and exercise during the warmer months when your requirement is for lighter foods.

-Seasonal Wellness Books
+Seasonal Reading Wellness Books

-Living In Tune With The Summer Season
+Living In Tune With Summer

 Early and Mid Summer

-living with the seasonsAccording to Chinese Medicine, summer is the season of Yang (masculine energy), and during early and mid-summer the heart and small intestine come to the fore.
+According to TCM, summer is the season of Yang (masculine energy), and during early and mid-summer the heart and small intestine come to the fore.
 The emotions associated with the heart are joy and playfulness.
 Mental acuity is also associated with the heart in TCM, so memory, thought processes, emotional well-being and consciousness, as well as sleep also belong to this time.

 When the heart is balanced the mind is calm.